RG8452/FRI2_Project/README.md

 In order to productively run code, you'll need to have several processes running through terminal.
 If you open multiple terminals for these processes, each terminal **must** have sourced devel/setup.bash (from this directory).
 Here is a list of the commands that should be running, in the order that they need to be run:

-* `roslaunch freenect_launch freenect.launch` This also runs roscore, provided it isn't running already
+* `roslaunch freenect_launch freenect.launch` (This also runs roscore, provided it isn't running already)
+  * `roslaunch bwi_launch v2.launch` (I'm told something like this exists for the robot but idk)
 * `rosrun rviz rviz`
+* `rosrun fri2_pkg <file name>
 * TODO: figure out what all else must be run

+All source code implementations should be in the src directory, and all source code interfaces (the .h files) should be put in the include/fri2 directory.